Should I Get A Lawyer After A Hit-and-Run?

 You-Can-Be-Denied-Compensation-If-You-Dont-File-Your-Claim-on-Time-420x280

 There are insurance and legal limits that accident victims must meet.
-In California, you have two years from the accident date to pursue a personal injury lawsuit.
+In California, you have two years from the accident date to pursue a personal injury lawsuit, with exceptions extending or shortening that window in certain scenarios.
 However, you will have a shorter deadline for filing an insurance claim.
-Working with a car accident lawyer in California can ensure that you stay within all filing deadlines.
+Working with a car accident lawyer in California can help you keep track of deadlines and file necessary paperwork on time.

-When there are delays in finding the driver, you will have to use other avenues to get compensated for your injuries.
-If you use your uninsured motorist coverage, the insurance company will request reimbursement when the driver is found.
-Your best course of action is to discuss these and other options with a car accident lawyer from Arash Law.
+When there are delays in finding the driver, you may have to consider other avenues to seek compensation for your injuries.
+Discuss these and other options with a car accident lawyer from Arash Law.

 If the at-fault driver is incarcerated, the statute of limitations on your claim can be tolled.
-It can be two years or until the driver gets out.
-For example, if the driver is in custody for six months, the statute is tolled for six months.
-Conversely, if they are in prison for four years, the statute is tolled for two years.
+For example, if the driver is in custody for six months, the statute could be tolled for six months.
+Conversely, the pause is limited to a maximum of two years, even if the driver is in prison longer.
+To illustrate, if they are in prison for four years, the statute may be tolled for only two years.

 The Hit-and-Run Driver May Never Be Located

-If you receive a determination from your insurance company, you can contest it.
-Do not accept an offer you are uncomfortable with.
-Sometimes, you will have to negotiate through arbitration, which is a private way to settle disputes using a third party.
+If you receive a determination from your insurance company, you can either accept or contest it.
+If you opt for the latter, you may have to negotiate through arbitration, which is a private way to settle disputes using a third party.

 Under California law, pedestrians can be held fully or partially responsible for their injuries if a judge or jury finds that the pedestrian acted unsafely.
 If their actions contributed to the accident, they will share liability.
 Most pedestrian accidents, however, do not involve any wrongdoing from the pedestrian.